-MS IT Network Management Domains
+MS IT Network Management Areas of Study

 Through a carefully structured, comprehensive, and fully integrated program of courses, students will learn fundamental technical requirements of present and emerging IT networks, from carefully planned and orderly transition from existing service provisioning to new paradigms, with attention not only to performance, but to complete security and reliability of the network and its content as well.